meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Generator

 In my opinion, the generator is one of the places that `quickcheck-state-machine` really shines.
 You create generators using `QuickCheck` combinators, so any existing `QuickCheck` custom combinators can be repurposed for `quickcheck-state-machine`.
 Here, we use the `oneof` combinator, which generates commands with a uniform distribution.
-Because we are in the command generation phase, the `Symbolic` type constructor is used.
+Because we are in the command generation phase, the `Symbolic` kind signature is used.

 ```haskell
 generator :: Model Symbolic -> Maybe (Gen (Command Symbolic))